An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Enlarged Spleen (Splenomegaly)

 Portal hypertension can affect blood flow in the spleen causing it to become enlarged (splenomegaly).
 When the spleen cannot function properly, levels of blood platelets and white blood cells are reduced.
-These blood problems increase risks for infection and excessive bleeding.
+These blood problems increase the risk for infection and excessive bleeding.

 Hepatic encephalopathy is impaired brain function due to liver damage.
 It is caused by a buildup of harmful intestinal toxins in the blood, particularly ammonia, which then accumulate in the brain.